agheieff/RegionAI/README.md

 **A Novel AI Architecture for Understanding and Generating Software from First Principles**

 Copyright © 2025 Arkadiy Agyeyev.
-All rights reserved.
 Contact: agheieff@pm.me

-*Note: While all rights are reserved, I am generally open to granting permissions for good-faith academic and research use.
-Please contact me to discuss your intended use case.
-As the system becomes more advanced, licensing terms may evolve.*
+*It's unlikely I'll return to this project, if you somehow find it useful in any way, feel free to do whatever you want with it.
+Do let me know please.*

 ---